 Coloring Activity: Free Printable

-After reading the book, I created a 3 page free printable activity you can download below.
+After reading the book, I created free printable activity sheets for your kids to do.

 The first page presents additional reading practice of the color words.
 If they are not at the writing stage yet, they can have fun coloring the crayons their correct color.
 Of course they will have to read the word to know which color the crayon needs.
 If they can handle some tracing, then have them find a marker of the correct color to trace each of the words before coloring the crayons.
 Great practice for their reading and writing skills.